beginning of content

 • In some people, spider bites can cause anaphylaxis (a severe allergic reaction).

-It can be difficult to know if a bite from a spider is dangerous or not.
-This article explains the best first aid treatment needed for different spider bites.
+In Australia, it can be difficult to know if a spider bite is dangerous or not.

 Different types of spider bite